For the crust:

 Boil the chopped escarole for 2 minutes in plenty of water.
 Drain and wring away excess water.

-Meanwhile, lightly film a large skillet with olive oil, and heat over medium-high.
+Meanwhile, lightly film a large pan with olive oil, and heat over medium-high.
 Brown the garlic and peperoncino to release their flavors, and discard when the garlic begins to brown.
 According to your taste you can decide to leave in the peperoncino.
+The original recipe calls for an added oil-preserved anchovy too, you're free to omit it but it does give the whole recipe a punch without ever noticing the actual anchovy flavor.

 Sauté the parboiled escarole for 5 minutes in the flavored olive oil with the pitted olives, capers and a pinch of salt.
 Let it cool 10 minutes before the next step.

-Cut generous slices and serve warm, paired with the rest of your meal, generously washed down by bold red wine.
+Cut generous slices and serve paired with the rest of your meal, generously washed down by big Aglianico wine.
 Otherwise you can enjoy it cold the next day, with a chilled beer.

 I can't tell you how thrilled I am to find this recipe on your blog.
 It is my all-time favorite and I have never seen it anywhere, but hand-written by my mother.
 I cook 8heads of escarole for my large Christmas pie and it takes approx. 8 hours of simmering.
 I can see your eyes widen.
 My ingredients are similar with a few additions.
 I would love for you to read my recipe and story.
 It can be found on cucinananette.blogspot.com entitled: Another 30 years.
 I will be reading your blog for other wonderful recipes.
 Thanks.
 Ciao